 Wheelchair Accessibility at Akumal Beach

-The entrance itself has a steep ramp leading from the parking lot, crossing through the open-air pay area, and down into the sand.
+The entrance itself has a steep ramp leading from the parking lot, crossing through the open-air payment area, and down into the sand.

-At the end of the ramp, the sand is compact.
+The sand is compact at the end of the ramp.
 However, they don’t offer a ramp that extends out into the beach, so bringing a beach chair might help you more easily access the shoreline as the sand gets softer.

 Are You Ready to Visit Akumal Beach?

 Akumal Beach is, quite literally, a breath of fresh air from the crowded beaches in nearby Playa del Carmen and Cancun.
-Whether you decide to make Akumal your home base during your Yucatan vacation or visit it on a day trip, I encourage you to give this beach a try.
+Whether you decide to make Akumal your home base during your Yucatan vacation or visit it on a day trip, I encourage you to see what it’s all about.

-If you have questions about visiting Akumal Beach, leave them in the comments section, and I’ll do my best to help.
+If you have questions about visiting Akumal Beach, feel free to leave them in the comments section and I’ll do my best to help.

-P.S.- If you’re on the fence about where in the Yucatan to pitch your beach umbrella, read my guide on the best Yucatan beaches.
-There’s a bonus in there you won’t expect.
+P.S.- If you’re on the fence about where in the Yucatan to pitch your beach umbrella, check out my guide on the best Yucatan beaches.
+I’ve included a bonus “beach” you won’t expect.